Salix viminalis: Distribution and habitat

 It is commonly found by streams and other wet places.
 The exact native range is uncertain due to extensive historical cultivation; it is certainly native from central Europe east to western Asia, but may also be native as far west as southeastern England.
 As a cultivated or naturalised plant, it is widespread throughout both Britain and Ireland, but only at lower altitudes.
 It is one of the least variable willows, but it will hybridise with several other species.

 Uses

 Along with other related willows, the flexible twigs (called withies) are commonly used in basketry, giving rise to its alternative common name of "basket willow".
+In his History of the Peloponnesian War, the ancient historian Thucydides describes using osier in 425 BCE to construct makeshift shields.
 Cultivation and use of the common osier was common in England in the 18th and 19th century, with osier beds lining many rivers and streams.
-In the Chilean village of Chimbarongo, it is used to fashion their renowned baskets.

-Another increasing use is in energy forestry, effluent treatment, in wastewater gardens, and in cadmium phytoremediation for water purification.
+Other uses occur in energy forestry, effluent treatment, wastewater gardens, and cadmium phytoremediation for water purification.